Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $99.99 per year / $29.99 per quarter

 NFL Mobile is the NFL’s official app.
 It has a decent amount of content.
 You can find schedules, news, stats, highlights, trades, rumors, and more.
 The app also lets you follow specific teams and news for only that team.
 It’s a little clunky, but nothing too bad.
 This is also the home of NFL’s Game Pass streaming service.
 It costs $99.99 per year or $24.99 per quarter of a year.
 You can watch every non-blackout football game.
 That means you can’t watch home team games, but you can watch anything else.
-There are other options for live streaming, but the content and news is fairly top notch.
+There are other options for live streaming, but the content and news are fairly top-notch.
+Those with cable subscriptions can also watch NFL Network content through its official app here.

 Sling TV (and other live TV apps)